-You might have heard the terminology Tramp service or Tramper or Tramp vessel and also the terminology Liner Service..
-What is the difference between the two..??
+During the course of your day to day business you would have come across the terminology Tramp service or Tramper or Tramp vessel and also the terminology Liner Service..

 Liner Service – is a service that operates within a schedule and has a fixed port rotation with published dates of calls at the advertised ports..
 A liner service generally fulfills the schedule unless in cases where a call at one of the ports has been unduly delayed due to natural or man-mad causes..